 If you’re struggling to pay off credit card debt, free credit counseling can help you explore options for debt relief to find the best solution for your needs.
 Nonprofit credit counseling services provide information on your best option to get out of debt, free of charge.

-During your consultation, there are some key questions that you need to ask if the counselor doesn’t provide the information upfront.
-These will help ensure you’re dealing with an accredited credit counseling organization.
-Scams happen and some companies like debt settlement companies often intentionally mislead people into thinking they’re signing up for one service, instead of another.
-By asking these thirteen questions, you can ensure you’re getting the right help for your needs.
+During your consultation, there are some key questions that you need to ask to make sure you’re dealing with an accredited credit counseling organization.
+Scams happen and some disreputable debt settlement companies intentionally mislead people into thinking they’re signing up for one service, instead of another.

 The first thing you want to confirm is that the agency you’re talking to is not-for-profit.
 Some, but not all credit counseling agencies are 501(c)3 nonprofit organizations.
 As such, these organizations are held to different standards than their for-profit credit counseling counterparts.